-No ESG reference benchmark has been designated for the purpose of determining whether the financial product is aligned with the characteristics that it promotes.
+No ESG reference benchmark has been designated for the purpose of determining whether the financia product is aligned with the characteristics that it promotes.

+Reference benchmarks are indexes to measure whether the financial product attains the environmental or social characteristics that they promote.
 How is the reference benchmark continuously aligned with each of the environmental or social characteristics promoted by the financial product?